kadimisetty/action-hero/README.md

 ```

 ### Not capturing user argument exceptions
-`argparse.ArgumentParser` has a slightly unconventional approach to handling `argparse.ArgumentError`s.
-Upon encountering one, it prints argument usage information, error and exits.
-I mention this, so you don't setup a `try/except` around `parser.parse_args()` to capture the exception.
+`argparse.ArgumentParser` has a slightly unconventional approach to handling
+`argparse.ArgumentError`s.
+Upon encountering one, it prints argument usage
+information, error and exits.
+I mention this, so you don't setup a `try/except`
+around `parser.parse_args()` to capture that exception.

-In order to maintain consistency with the rest of your `argparse` code, exceptions in `action_hero` are also of type `argparse.ArgumentError`.
-More information can be found in [PEP 389](https://www.python.org/dev/peps/pep-0389/#id46).
-Since this is the expected behavior, I recommend you allow the exception to display usage information and exit as well.
+In order to maintain consistency with the rest of your `argparse` code,
+exceptions in `action_hero` are also of type `argparse.ArgumentError` and
+induce the same exiting behavior.
+More information can be found in [PEP
+389](https://www.python.org/dev/peps/pep-0389/#id46).
+Since this is the
+expected, I recommend you allow the exception to display usage
+information and exit as well.

 ### On arguments accepting multiple values
-Just like any other `argparse.Action` each `action_hero.Action` handles both singular and plural values with error messages customized for that as well.
+Just like any other `argparse.Action` each `action_hero.Action` handles
+multiple arguments and provides relevant error messages.

 ### FAQ
 <dl>